 Sign up to receive updates from the candidate on the trail!
 Never miss a petition or a news piece either!

 Your candidate has been part of this community for many years, working tirelessly to make it a better place.
 I built DracosHempEmporium.com as a hub for some of my political advocacy and literary endeavors.
 I collected over 4,000 signatures on diy.RootsAction.org and I write/call my representatives and other figures.
 Many candidates say this is the most important part of their job.
 That's why Im running this grassroots campaign.
 Sometimes it seems like I'll leave a random comment or send an email and just by coincidence you notice surprising things start to happen.
 Like right now I think I'll write to Tina Smith about Industrial Hemp and what I think it can do for Minnesota's economy if properly utilized.
 We'll see what comes out of it.
-(I She wants to speak with as many experts as possible.
+(She wants to speak with as many experts as possible.
 I'm really not all that impressed with her response about impeaching Trump/the GRU (Russians) attacking our voting machines.
 The polls are in.
 The Trump and Clinton crime families proove that we need another option.
 Washington has become a gang war between the statists and the chrony capitalists who seek to control them.
 As your representative I aim to empower the people to participate in drafting legislation that makes sense to us!
-I was impressed by Jill Steins Green New Deal and I have some rather hemptastic ideas about future technology to invest in American infrastructure.
+I was impressed by Jill Steins Green New Deal and I have some rather hemptastic ideas about future technology that we ca can use to invest in Americas infrastructure .
 You can already see these ideas bubbling up in the national consciousness.
 I feel that Trumps latest push to deschedule marijuana and build a space force is a futile attempt to bump up his approval and distract from the Winner document enough to prempt a coalition of green, libertarian, and other independents from finding common ground to stand on.
 It's a step in the right direction but rather than allow states to set arbitrary rules I'd rather see the emphasis on your unalienable right to life, liberty, and the pursuit of happiness.
 "Make the most of the Indian hemp seed.
 Sow it everywhere!" -- George Washington

 The Libertarian party is reforming their stated principles right now; And I'm not officially a Green yet.
 You can help develop the platform!
 Keep up the pressure on the key issues instead of just enjoying tea with the incumbent.
 Key liberties and protections are under attack every day.
 Current reforms to health care, agriculture, cyber security, etc. Are too narrow in scope.
 I won't take any gifts from pharmaceutical companies or political parties.
 This is a coalition effort to shake up the status quo.
 No labels, just independent thinkers taking a more active, less politically motivated role in the way our reality is dictated to us by way of fear.
-Many americans are mired in personal as well as public debt.
+Many Americans are mired in personal as well as public debt.
 We live in fear of the next economic downturn which causes us to do seemingly irrational things like elect politicians who broadcast that they will seek a third term as president, or reckon that corporations are entitled to the same rights as people but, when they are found guilty they are deemed too big to jail.
-In my experience, the major sectors that are most commonly looked to for growth and a large market cap are mediocere in performance and all to prone to fraud, and loss of cultural relevance.
+In my experience, the major sectors that are most commonly looked to for growth and a large market cap are mediocre in performance and all too prone to fraud, and loss of cultural relevance.
+(Anyone remember when they bribed Dutch officials so they would buy aircraft produced by Lockheed?)
 Many investment buffs will sometimes infer that most individuals have no business investing in the markets due to limited savings and emotionally based decision making.
 This holds true much of the time but the less informed the american people are the more gullible we will be, many progressive companies have difficulty seeking capital from conventional investment management firms in spite of the potential and desire for growth in this space.
 The decrease in competition stifles innovation and justifies too big to jail.
 But at the same time we are told there will be austerity due to climate change.
 We want change, but we can't afford it.
 We are told to leave it to the experts.
 Itl's ike we've taken one small step forward, and one giant leap back!
 Perhaps the experts think people are so unpredictable because they fundamentally misunderstand the needs and motives of the people they are supposed to serve.
 Life expectancy in the US is in decline, experts blame opioids but suicide is on the rise and a recent John Hopkins study concluded that 250,000 people a year are dying from medical errors.
-I promise to disclose any gifts or donations from interest groups.
+I promise to disclose any gifts or donations from interest gr

 Your candidate can't win this race without your help.
 Flyering, word-of-mouth, and donating are all ways of helping us achieve our goals together.
 We rely upon grassroots engagement across the political spectrum to ensure accountability and heal civic apathy/atrophy.